What is it?

 Roman chamomile contains chemicals that might have anticancer, anti-diabetes, and anti-inflammatory effects.

 People take Roman chamomile for hay fever, anxiety, eczema, stress, insomnia, and many other conditions, but there is no good scientific evidence to support these uses.

 How effective is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Roman chamomile is LIKELY UNSAFE when taken by mouth in medicinal amounts during pregnancy.
+Special precautions & warnings:Pregnancy: Roman chamomile is likely unsafe when taken by mouth as medicine during pregnancy.
 Roman chamomile is believed to cause miscarriages.
-Not enough is known about the safety of applying it to the skin during pregnancy.
+There isn't enough reliable information to know if it is safe when applied to the skin or when inhaled during pregnancy.
 Avoid using Roman chamomile if you are pregnant.

 Are there interactions with medications?

 - It is not known if this product interacts with any medicines.